Breazile/MandoPuter/README.md

 When you plug the Feather into your computer, it should show up just like a USB key and you copy file to it in the same way.
 No need to download anything, drag and drop.

+Use CircuitPython V4, which you can get from [here](https://circuitpython.org/board/feather_m4_express/) and there is a handy guide on [installing CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)

 ### 2. Solder the LCD

 Solder the LCD to the Feather M4, so they can talk to each other.
 Adafruit has a great [soldering guide](https://learn.adafruit.com/adafruit-guide-excellent-soldering) if you are new to soldering.
 The only thing they did not mention is adding flux to the solder joint first.
 That makes it much easier to make a good solder joint, and you only need to touch the parts for a second or two.